FloatingArrayDesign/MoorDyn/docs/starting.rst

 Now, since we are installing Eigen in C:\Program Files (x86)\Eigen3, we need to execute a Command Prompt with administrative rights.
-Search for for "cmd" in the Windows Init menu and right click on "Command Prompt", selecting Run as Administrator:
+Search for "cmd" in the Windows Init menu and right click on "Command Prompt", selecting Run as Administrator:

 .. figure:: win_cmd_admin.png